sarahgylee/COVID-19/README.md

-# COVID-19 Data in Canada
+# COVID-19 Data in Ontario, Canada